rachmatilham/base-apparel-coming-soon-master/README.md

 ### Useful resources

-- [Email Validation](https://www.w3resource.com/javascript/form/email-validation.php) - I learned to use regex for email validation from the source
+- [Email Validation](https://www.w3resource.com/javascript/form/email-validation.php) - I learned to use regex for email validation from this source.

 ## Author